flatironinstitute/sciware/26_DataFormats/main.md

 - Write files fast
 - Use minimal disk space
 - Open files on any machine
-- Read files without special tools
+- Read files without special software
-- Understand the file contents without outside knowledge
+- Interpret the contents without outside knowledge
+- Know when data is missing from a record

 **You can't have all of those things at once!**